 - Measure before you go to the store to make sure you get a baby gate that will fit the space.

 Your baby's safety comes first.
-Do not choose a baby gate solely based on how it looks or how cheap it is.
-Sometimes it is worth compromising your home decor or spending a little bit of money to keep your baby safe.
-If you have trouble finding and installing a baby gate, do not hesitate to call in a professional to help.
-It is better to spend a little extra money to keep your little one safe rather than face an accident because you didn't know what you were doing.
+Take care not to choose a baby gate solely based on how it looks or how cheap it is.
+Sometimes it is worth compromising your home decor or spending a bit of money to keep your baby safe from things you might not think can harm them.
+If you have trouble finding and installing a baby gate, call in a professional to help.
+Proper installation can be a challenge, so use caution and make sure the job gets done right.